StachRedeker/utMOD5-projectProcessor/README.md

 `debugging_display` sends the required signals to the displays and LEDs.

 ## Installation and usage
 Use the following files for compilation in ModelSim.
-These files can be compiled using the Auto Generate function in compile order:
+These files can be compiled using the Auto Generate compile order function in ModelSim:
 ```
 controller.vhd
 datapath.vhd